wilsonhj/LeetCode_Algorithms/README.md

 # LeetCode Preparation

-This repository contains solutions to LeetCode problems implemented in TypeScript, Python, and JavaScript.
+This repository contains solutions to LeetCode problems implemented in TypeScript, Python, JavaScript, and Julia.
 Each solution includes detailed explanations and comments to help understand the algorithms and their implementations.

 ## Structure